-Microsoft has recently released an important update to take care of the following problem – ‘folder’s view settings continuously changes between different folder types in Windows’.
-Let’s have a look at some more details regarding this fix.
+Microsoft has released an update to take care of the following problem – ‘folder’s view settings continuously changes between different folder types in Windows’.
+But later on, problems still persist with the folder’s view changes.

 This issue occurs because Windows 8.1, Windows RT 8.1, or Windows Server 2012 R2 uses the sniffing logic that sends the explorer.exe process into a refresh loop.
 Therefore, the folder type is refreshed based on the file types in the folder.